connectomicslab/connectomemapper3/docs/installation.rst

 The Connectome Mapper 3 is composed of a Docker image, namely the Connectome Mapper 3 BIDS App, and a Python Graphical User Interface, namely the Connectome Mapper BIDS App Manager.

-Installation instructions for the Connectome mapper 3 BIDS App are found in :ref:`manual-install-cmpbidsapp`.
+* Installation instructions for the Connectome mapper 3 BIDS App are found in :ref:`manual-install-cmpbidsapp`.
-Installation instructions for the Connectome mapper 3 BIDS App are found in :ref:`manual-install-cmpbidsappmanager`.
+* Installation instructionsfor the Connectome mapper 3 BIDS App Manager are found in :ref:`manual-install-cmpbidsappmanager`.

 ..
 	The steps to add the NeuroDebian repository are explained here::

 		firefox http://neuro.debian.net/

-But before, make sure that you have installed the following prerequisites.
+Make sure that you have installed the following prerequisites.

 The Connectome Mapper 3 BIDSApp
 ===============================